Weight Loss Medications

 The easiest way to find out if these drugs are covered by your insurance company is to call the number on the back of your insurance card and ask them if they cover weight loss medications.
 Ask them specifically if they cover ones like Belviq, Contrave, Saxenda, or Qsymia.
 If they are covered, then the cost is usually $30-40/month.
 If they aren't covered, then some like Belviq and Contrave can be affordable at $80-90/month.
 Saxenda unfortunately is cost prohibitive if insurance does not cover it (click here to see if you have coverage for Saxenda).
 Phentermine is usually not covered by insurance, but its cost is very affordable at approximately $20/month.

-Physician visits for weight loss counseling and prescribing these medications are billed to your insurance company like regular office visits.
-Visits with the dietitian, exercise physiologist, and support group are included free of charge.
+Provider visits for weight loss counseling and prescribing these medications are billed to your insurance company like regular office visits (co-pays, deductibles, and out-of-pockets apply).